-Section 1 - Eligibility.
-The University shall furnish the initial issue uniform to new employees who are required to wear uniforms.
+However, if the University, in its sole discretion, changes course and requires employees to wear uniforms during the term of this contract, the University shall furnish the initial issue uniform to new employees who are required to wear uniforms.
 Thereafter, at its discretion, the University will replace uniforms on an as needed basis.
 With input from the affected employee's immediate supervisor, management in its sole discretion will determine when "as-needed" replacement is necessary.
 Any items determined to need replacement must be turned in to management.
+If it is determined that the item needs to be replaced due to employee negligence, the employee will be charged for the replacement cost of the item.
 Employees on extended leave shall not be entitled to the provisions of this Article until they return to continuous service during which they are actively working.